 3. Eat simply: Think lunch rather than dinner

-Listen to how early learning educators are helping to protect kids on Feed Play Love:
+Listen to expert daycare advice on Feed Play Love:

 4. Take things really slow